mverleg/muuser/README.rst

 Django Mu3 User
 -----------

 Django custom user that uses email as login name.
-Not directly usable, because it relies on mu3 and admin_settings, but available for adaptation or inspiration.
+Not directly usable, because it relies on mu3, admin_settings and crispy_forms, but available for adaptation or inspiration.

 Future development
 -----------